zenml-io/zenml/README.md

 # 🤖 Introduction

-🤹 ZenML is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
-It's built for Data Scientists, ML Engineers, and MLOps Developers to collaborate as they develop to production.
+🤹 ZenML is an extensible, open-source MLOps framework for creating portable, production-ready machine learning pipelines.
+By decoupling infrastructure from code, ZenML enables developers across your organization to collaborate more effectively as they develop to production.

-Configurability and extensibility are maximized for each persona (Data Scientist, ML Engineer, MLOps Developer) while hiding all complexity outside their area of expertise.
+- emoji ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.

+- emoji ZenML empowers ML engineers to take ownership of the entire ML lifecycle end-to-end.
+Adopting ZenML means fewer handover points and more visibility on what is happening in your organization.

+- emoji ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.

 ![The long journey from experimentation to production.](docs/book/.gitbook/assets/intro-zenml-overview.png)